Become a VIrginia master naturalist

 People who are curious about nature, enjoy the outdoors, and want to be a part of natural resource management and conservation in Virginia are perfect candidates to become Virginia Master Naturalists.
 The VMN Program is a statewide corps of volunteers providing education, outreach, and service dedicated to the beneficial management of natural resources and natural areas within their communities.
 (VMN Basic Training Webpage)

-To become certified VMNs, volunteers are required to attend a Basic Training Class sponsored by a chapter that is near or includes their geographic location in Virginia.
-The Old Rag Chapter represents master naturalists living in
+To become certified VMNs, volunteers are required to attend a Basic Training Course sponsored by a chapter that is near or includes their geographic location in Virginia.
+The Old Rag Chapter includes master naturalists living in

 Culpeper, Fauquier, Greene, Madison, Orange and Rappahannock counties.
 The basic training course covers the background knowledge and skills to prepare you for service as a VMN volunteer.
 This includes a wide range of topics in many areas relating to the natural sciences.